Can you collect unemployment if you work as a freelancer, independent contractor, gig worker, or self-employed individual running your own business?

-Because employers contribute to a fund for unemployment benefits, their employees are eligible to receive benefits from the government, if they qualify after losing their job.
+Because employers contribute to a fund for unemployment benefits, their employees are eligible to receive benefits from the government if they qualify after losing their job.
 If you are operating as self-employed, you most likely didn't pay into your state's unemployment fund.

-State unemployment law may provide for eligibility for benefits in some other special circumstances, and your unemployment department can help you navigate the process should you become unemployed.
+State unemployment law may provide eligibility for benefits in some other special circumstances, and your unemployment department can help you navigate the process should you become unemployed.

 Self-Employment Assistance Program

 The Self-Employment Assistance Program pays a displaced worker an allowance, instead of regular unemployment insurance benefits, to help keep them afloat while they are establishing a business and becoming self-employed.

 When You're Already Collecting Unemployment

 There are similar requirements in other states.
-In addition, in order to claim benefits you need to be ready, willing and available for work.
+In addition, in order to claim benefits, you need to be ready, willing, and available for work.
 Some states require that you keep and regularly turn in an employment log documenting your efforts to regain employment.

 If you are receiving unemployment benefits, make sure that you know the guidelines regarding any work you engage in.
 Violating the requirements can result in a loss of benefits and also substantial fines if you are discovered.